x-senpai-x/Ream-ZKVM-Benchmarks/Beacon-Harness/README.md

 # Run all benchmarks with SP1
 make sp1

-# Run all benchmarks with ZISK
+# Run all benchmarks with Pico
-make zisk
+make pico
 ```

 ### Other Commands